MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 Community technology preview (CTP) 2.4 is the latest public release of [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)].
 This release includes improvements from previous CTP releases to fix bugs, improve security, and optimize performance.
 In addition, the following features are added or enhanced for [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] CTP 2.4.

 - [Big data cluster](#bigdatacluster)
-  - GPU support for running deep learning with TensorFlow in Spark.
+  - Guidance on GPU support for running deep learning with TensorFlow in Spark.
   - Spark runtime upgrade to Spark 2.4.

 - [Database engine](#databaseengine)